Evanesco-Labs/miner/README.md

 ### 2. Download ZKP ProveKey

-Before starting to mine, you also need to download a ZKP ProveKey file `provekey.txt`.
+Before starting to mine, you also need to download a ZKP ProveKey file.

+Download it from IPFS [Download Link](https://ipfs.io/ipfs/QmNpJg4jDFE4LMNvZUzysZ2Ghvo4UJFcsjguYcx4dTfwKx).
+Click this link will download a file named `QmNpJg4jDFE4LMNvZUzysZ2Ghvo4UJFcsjguYcx4dTfwKx`.

-Download from IPFS [Download Link](https://ipfs.io/ipfs/QmNpJg4jDFE4LMNvZUzysZ2Ghvo4UJFcsjguYcx4dTfwKx) and copy `provekey.txt` to the unzipped miner directory.
+Rename this file to `provekey.txt` and copy `provekey.txt` to the unzipped miner directory.

-### 3. Generate Account
+### 3. Generate Miner Account
 The following  command will generate a new key file named `keyfile.json`to derive you Miner Account.
 You can set a password for your keyfile and remember this password.

 #### MacOS